8tothepowerof9/MLA2/age/README.md

 The correct path should be: `age\data\test_images` and `age\data\train_images`

+You do not have to cd into the `age` folder, stay in the root folder to run the code

-Try to install all the requiremnt:
+Install all the requiremnt:

 `pip install -r age\requirements.txt`

 ## Example to run the code